-Tierney, Rachel (Rachel Tierney Consulting).
+- Tierney, Rachel (Rachel Tierney Consulting).
 September 4, 2014.
 Revised Wetland Delineation.
-Prepared for United Paving Inc.
+Prepared for United Paving Inc. - URS.

-URS.
 March 2014.
 Biological Resources Report for the Ekwill Street and Fowler Road Extensions Project, Goleta, California.
-Prepared for the City of Goleta.

-Tierney, Rachel (Rachel Tierney Consulting).
+Prepared for the City of Goleta. - Tierney, Rachel (Rachel Tierney Consulting).
 December 1, 2013 (Revised May 14, 2014).
 Evaluation of Biological Resources.
+Prepared for United Paving Inc. - Kuris, Armand.
+February 25, 2015.
+Evaluation of Biological Resources.
 Prepared for United Paving Inc.

 I have been asked to examine and assess the natural resources on the site of an existing, unpermitted concrete, asphalt, aggregate and other material recycling facility that occupies the western approximately 3 acre portion of a 4.9 acre parcel (APN 071-190-034) at 909 South Kellogg Avenue in the City of Goleta.
 The site is located within the lower San Jose Creek watershed and includes a section of Old San Jose Creek and is adjacent to a man-made drainage.
 The San Jose Creek watershed encompasses approximately 10,000 acres and stretches from the ridge of the Santa Ynez Mountains to its terminus in the Goleta Slough.
 Historically, San Jose Creek naturally meandered through this area in a southwesterly direction and emptied into Goleta Slough.
 However, the historic boundaries of the slough and lower San Jose Creek were significantly modified at the turn of the 20th century.
 It is evident from historical aerial photos that San Jose Creek was diverted into straight, manmade channels at two locations between 1903 and 1928 in order to allow for agricultural use of the area.
-With these diversions, San Jose Creek had maintained normal flows and connection to the upstream watershed.
+With these diversions,